BLS-CSC/bls-csc.github.io/python/classes.md

 #### A note about `self`

 When we defined the class, we wrote a lot of `self`s. `self`, which must be defined as the first argument of an instance method, refers to the object which called the method.
 In the constructor, it refers to the object being created.
-Without `self`, Python would have to guess between creating a local variable, a global varible, and an instance variable.
+Without `self`, Python would have to guess between creating a local variable, a global variable, and an instance variable.
 By requiring developers to refer to an object's fields through `self`, Python prevents this conflict.

 ## Writing Methods